Long version front view in wool mix jacquard.

 Short jacket version in boiled wool

-A stylish unlined duster coat/coatigan, round neck in two lengths; long or jacket length, with rounded pocket details, three or four covered buttons with large snap fasteners and the three quarter length sleeves gives an air of a bygone era.
+This stylish unlined duster coat/coatigan, round neck in two lengths; long or jacket length, with rounded pocket details, three or four covered buttons with large snap fasteners and the three quarter length sleeves gives an air of the 1960s.

 Make in woollens such as wool mix jacquards and checks or plain boiled wool in vibrant colours for Autumn/Winter or Linen and Linen mix fabrics for Spring/Summer.
 Its a versatile pattern for all seasons!
 Here is a link to some wonderful British wool fabrics at reasonable prices.

 Why not team up with jeggings, jeans, long skirts and a polo neck top for a sixties look.
 Or, what about making a wrap shawl out of any leftovers like this one.

 Scroll to the bottom of this page for the Wrap Shawl step by step instructions.

 8 Templates: FRONT, BACK, SLEEVE, FRONT FACING, BACK FACING, POCKET, POCKET LINING and BACK BELT

 Sew 1cm seam allowance unless otherwise specified.
 Finish raw edges with an overlocker or zigzag stitch.
 Topstitching –sew 4mm approx. from seam with a straight stitch length at 2.8mm.
 Stay stitching- a line of straight stitch to prevent stretching